 The prosecutor’s summing up reads like a copy of the indictment reproducing the baseless allegations – that were proven to be false throughout the various hearings – as if the whole trial had not taken place.

-We expected a verdict at the following hearing on 19 February, but the defence statements could not be concluded in the time provided by the court.
-The trial was first postponed until 3 April 2020, and now due to the COVID-19 pandemic, until 3 July 2020 when the verdict is expected.
+A verdict was expected at the following hearing on 19 February, but the defence statements could not be concluded in the time provided by the court.
+The trial was first postponed until 3 April 2020, and now due to the COVID-19 pandemic, until 3 July 2020 when the verdict is to be handed down.

 What is likely to happen next, at the final hearing?

 The 11 human rights defenders should never have been investigated, let alone imprisoned or prosecuted.
 During the course of the trial, the state prosecution did not prove its case against them.
 For justice to be done, all 11 must be acquitted.

 On 3 July 2020, the court may decide to ignore the prosecutor’s request for convictions and acquit all.
 Equally, the prosecutor’s request for five of the defenders to be acquitted is also no guarantee they will be acquitted.
 All 11 remain at risk of conviction and imprisonment.

 If any of the 11 human rights defenders are convicted, even if they don’t go back to prison because of the time spend in pre-trial detention, this would be a huge blow to the individuals, and to independent civil society in Turkey.